 An important difference from many groupware systems is that a Come Together place can be created that only contains a single person; there is no requirement that other people have to be invited into that place.
-Thus a place can not only serve as a groupware meeting place, but also as a way to define (and perhaps set aside for later perusal) a person's individual activities b) Presence tooltip grande c) Photo tooltip grande d,e) Locking down the photo tooltip grande to view photos within a persistent context, e.g., as an activity as according to Activity Theory (Nardi, 1997).
+Thus a place can not only serve for groupware meetings, but also as a way to define (and perhaps set aside for later perusal) a person's individual activities within a persistent context, e.g., as an activity as according to Activity Theory [14].
 Other people can be brought into that place at a later time, but only if desired.